ClearType: Background

-ClearType uses this method to improve the smoothness of text.
-When the elements of a type character are smaller than a full pixel, ClearType lights only the appropriate subpixels of each full pixel in order to more closely follow the outlines of that character.
-Text rendered with ClearType looks “smoother” than text rendered without it, provided that the pixel layout of the display screen exactly matches what ClearType expects.

-The following picture shows a 4× enlargement of the word Wikipedia rendered using ClearType.
-The word was originally rendered using a Times New Roman 12 pt font.

-In this magnified view, it becomes clear that, while the overall smoothness of the text seems to improve, there is also color fringing of the text.

-An extreme close-up of a color display shows (a) text rendered without ClearType and (b) text rendered with ClearType.
-Note the changes in subpixel intensity that are used to increase effective resolution when ClearType is enabled without ClearType, all sub-pixels of a given pixel have the same intensity.

-In the above lines of text, when the orange circle is shown, all the text in the frame is rendered using ClearType (RGB subpixel rendering); when the orange circle is absent all the text is rendered using normal (full pixel greyscale) anti-aliasing.

 Human vision and cognition

 ClearType and similar technologies work on the theory that variations in intensity are more noticeable than variations in color.

 Expert opinion

 In a MSDN article, Microsoft acknowledges that "[te]xt that is rendered with ClearType can also appear significantly different when viewed by individuals with varying levels of color sensitivity.
 Some individuals can detect slight differences in color better than others."
 This opinion is shared by font designer Thomas Phinney (former CEO of FontLab, also formerly with Adobe Systems): "There is also considerable variation between individuals in their sensitivity to color fringing.
 Some people just notice it and are bothered by it a lot more than others."
 Software developer Melissa Elliott has written about finding ClearType rendering uncomfortable to read, saying that "instead of seeing black text, I see blue text, and rendered over it but offset by a pixel or two, I see orange text, and someone reached into a bag of purple pixel glitter and just tossed it on...I’m not the only person in the world with this problem, and yet, every time it comes up, people are quick to assure me it works for them as if that’s supposed to make me feel better."